Generalized Category Discovery

-The long-tailed nature of Herbarium19 adds an additional dimension to the evaluation.
+The long-tailed nature of Herbarium19 adds an additional challenge to the evaluation. }

-FGVC datasets further reflect a number of real-world use cases for image recognition systems, which are deployed in constrained environments with many similar objects (\eg products in a supermarket).
+The fine-grained datasets further reflect many real-world use cases for image recognition systems, which are deployed in constrained environments with many similar objects (\eg products in a supermarket, traffic monitoring, or animal tracking in the wild).
 In fact, the Herbarium19 dataset itself represents a real-world use case for GCD: while we are aware of roughly 400k species of plants, and estimate that there are around 80k yet to be discovered, it currently takes roughly 35 years from plant collection to plant species description if performed manually~\cite{Chuan19herbarium}.
-We summarise the dataset splits used in our evaluations in~\cref{tab:datasets}, and provide more details in \cref{sec:dataset_details_sup}.
+We summarize the dataset splits used in our evaluations in~\cref{tab:datasets}, and provide more details in \cref{sec:dataset_details_sup}.

 \paragraph{Evaluation protocol} For each dataset, we train the models on $\mathcal{D}$ (without access to the ground truth labels in $\mathcal{D_U}$).
 At test-time, we measure the clustering accuracy between the ground truth labels $y_i$ and the model's predictions $\hat{y}_i$ as: